Ayla: The Daughter of War

 Ayla: The Daughter of War (Ayla; 아일라) is a 2017 Turkish-South Korean drama film directed by Can Ulkay.
-The movie set in Korean war period, tells the story of Sergeant Süleyman who help a little girl he names Ayla during the war.
+The movie set in Korean war period, tells the story of Sergeant Süleyman who helps a little girl he names Ayla during the war.

 Plot

 Turkey sends a brigade to South Korea as a result of the call for help made by the United Nations when North Korea invaded South Korea in 1950.
 Sergeant Süleyman, one of the soldiers in the brigade, finds a little girl whose mother and father were murdered on the battlefield.
 Sergeant Süleyman gives her the nickname Ayla because he found her in the moonlight.
 The two form a friendship despite the language barrier between them, but are torn apart when Süleyman had to return home.